top of page

 Topic: A Comprehensive Spatial Analysis of Stream Boundary and Geomorphological Change Detection: McMurdo Dry Valleys, Antarctica

 PhinisheD!
 Advice: "Neglecting yourself leads to burnout.
-Fresh air, movement, and supportive self-talk will keep you and your mind healthy enough to finish.
-Self-punishment doesn’t create motivation; it teaches you to associate work with pain and avoidance.
-Avoidance patterns must be replaced with feelings of safety.
-Add positive reinforcement back into your routine and adjust your environment so progress feels supportive and easier rather than threatening and difficult.
-A healthier ecosystem can rebuild confidence and sustainable productivity faster than trying to “think” your way out of years of self-criticism."
+Fresh air, movement, and supportive self-talk keep your mind healthy enough to finish.
+Self-punishment doesn’t create motivation; it teaches avoidance.
+Replace avoidance with safety.
+Add positive reinforcement and shape your environment so progress feels supportive rather than threatening.
+A healthier ecosystem rebuilds confidence and sustainable productivity faster than trying to think your way out of years of self-criticism."

 PhD in Physics and Mathematics